Singing SoilWhat does the soil beneath our feet sound like—and what stories does it hold?

 Three soil-topped plinths house speakers that emit soundscapes and reactive lighting, driven by nematode data.
 Mist drifts through the space, echoing the Dutch landscape’s atmospheric qualities.
 The work immerses viewers within the soil itself, making the hidden impacts of land use on biodiversity tangible.

 Do you want to experience Singing Soil?
+Look at the list of events underneath!

 Events25 September